-Jack himself is one too.
+Jack himself.
 A guy who gets tired of his job might sound whiny, but not when you consider that he lives in a town where it's all about said job.
 Put that on top of the fact that a lot of the responsibility for Halloween is on his shoulders, and all you have to say is "That's rough, buddy".
 Also since Jack is Dem Bones he might be Really 700 Years Old, who knows how long he was doing the same thing every year.
 10 years?
 50 years?
 100 years?
 Since Halloween was created?
 And he's also the biggest in-universe celebrity.
 That's got to be exhausting.

 Michelle from Once Upon a Forest, who falls into a life-threatening coma after being exposed to chlorine gas.
 She does recover, but finds out shortly after that her parents weren't so lucky.